Cluster Munition Coalition

 The Cluster Munition Coalition (CMC) is an international civil society movement, which campaigns against the use, production, stockpiling, and transfer of cluster munitions.
 Cluster munitions, a type of munition stockpiled by more than 80 states, are documented to have caused significant civilian deaths and injuries and have frequently caused indiscriminate effects in both conflict and peace times.
-Their use is prohibited under the 2008 Convention on Cluster Munitions, a convention formally endorsed on May 30th, 2008, in Dublin, Ireland, and was signed by 94 countries in Oslo on December 3-4, 2008.
-The Convention entered into force, becoming a binding international law on August 1st, 2010 after 30 countries formally ratified it.
-As of January 4th, 2012, it had been signed by 111 countries, of which 77 have ratified.
+Their use is prohibited under the 2008 Convention on Cluster Munitions, a convention formally endorsed on May 30, 2008, in Dublin, Ireland, and was signed by 94 countries in Oslo on December 3–4, 2008.
+The Convention entered into force, becoming binding upon state parties to the convention on August 1, 2010, after 30 countries formally ratified it.
+As of January 4, 2012, it had been signed by 111 countries, of which 77 have ratified.